MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-information-retrieval-content.md

 - You're using a search platform that doesn't support hybrid searches.
 You would follow this option to perform your own hybrid search.
 - You want to run full text searches against different queries.
 For example, you might extract keywords from the query and run a full text search against your keywords metadata field.
 You might then extract entities and run a query against the entities metadata field.
 - You want to control the reranking process yourself.
-- The query requires [multiple subqueries](#multiple-subqueries) to be run to retrieve grounding data from multiple sources.
+- The query requires [decomposed subqueries](#decomposition) to be run to retrieve grounding data from multiple sources.

 ### Query translation